 Our visit to Enisala Fortress

-Despite these historical misunderstandings, I can strongly say that the place is very interesting – beautiful and even majestic.
+I can strongly say that the place is very interesting – beautiful and even majestic in some way.
 This feeling is due to:

 - the solid remains of the fortress perched on the high hill,